 Nobody really knows.
 That’s part of the appeal.

 Banksy is a British street artist (probably a guy, definitely anonymous) who exploded onto the scene in the early 2000s.
-His artworks are politically charged, ironic, and often very funny—think rats, riot police, little girls with heart-shaped balloons.
-He made street art mainstream, and despite being anti-capitalist, his work now sells for millions.
+His artworks are politically charged, ironically hilarious, and totally unique—think rats, riot police, and little girls with heart-shaped balloons you won’t find anywhere else.

 So, what does that mean for your bank account?